rocksavagetech/dynamicfifo/README.md

 ## Description

-The DynamicFifo can be configured to generate either standalone FIFO's built from flip-flops or a FIFO controller that can be connected to an external dual-port synchronous SRAM.
-The standalone configuration is a appropriate for small FIFOs whereas larger FIFOs are more efficiently implemented with an external memory.
+The DynamicFifo can be configured to generate either standalone FIFOs built from flip-flops or a FIFO controller that can be connected to an external dual-port synchronous SRAM.
+The standalone configuration is appropriate for small FIFOs whereas larger FIFOs are more efficiently implemented with an external memory.